Ranked #7: Occupancy or Construction Costs

-Les J. Cranmer, Senior Managing Director, Studley, Inc. (Aug/Sep 07)
+Les Cranmer, Senior Managing Director, Savills Studley (Aug/Sep 07)

 With all the press over the last few years concerning the skyrocketing cost of construction materials and record building sale prices, it is logical for this factor to rank highly among those who were surveyed.
 These results are consistent with previous years' surveys, with facility-oriented costs always somewhere in the top third.
 But there is a curious anomaly which needs to be examined more closely; that is, if one were to view only those who ranked this factor "very important" (as compared to a combined "very important" and "important" rating), occupancy or construction costs would rank 17 out of the list of 25.
 Two dimensions should be examined to possibly further explain this issue: cost trends and the new/existing building decision.